orbitdb/orbitdb/API.md

 #### store.key

-The [keypair](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#keys) used to access the database.
+Returns an instance of [`KeyPair`](https://github.com/indutny/elliptic/blob/master/lib/elliptic/ec/key.js#L8).
+The keypair is used to sign the database entries.
+See the [GUIDE](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#keys) for more information on how OrbitDB uses the keypair.

 ```
 const key = db.key